Last Updated – 31st October 2022

-Newcastle Station provides connections to Edinburgh, London King’s Cross, Plymouth, Reading and Southampton.
+From Newcastle Station, you can reach Edinburgh, London King’s Cross, Plymouth, Reading, and Southampton.

-Clearly, living in Newcastle ensures you are provided with rail connections across the whole of the UK.
+Itwithout saying that living in Newcastle provides you with rail connections to all corners of the country.

 Living in Newcastle also ensures locals are well connected to various local A roads.